AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedEnemyDataGenerationModel.md

 ## Generating The Enemy Data

-Multiple Cases can be done here.
+Multiple cases can be done here.

 * Case 1: Binary Generation.